Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Outcomes

 In October 2023, our Latvian partner, the Latvian Academy of Culture, organised several street art tours involving students from Liepāja and local residents in Rīga.
 In cooperation with street art and graffiti enthusiast Rihards Bražinskis and aquatic biologist Marta Dieviņa the participants joined a street art tour "In search for spaces of interconnection between urban environment and living nature" which took place in Rīga (Latvia).
 In close-up the participants explored an example of such a space - river Daugava and its coastline!
 More photos from the tour in Rīga here.
 As part of the initiative a street art tour took place at the coastal city Liepāja (Latvia)!
 Together with highschool students the team searched for marine themed street art.
-More photos from the tour in Liepāja here.
-Go to their website to read more about the activities (written in Latvian).
+For more, see photos of the Liepāja tour and read about other activities on their website (in Latvian).

 From Sea to Street Project Activities